AdobeDocs/analytics-platform.en/help/data-views/component-settings/persistence.md

 ## [!UICONTROL Binding Dimension]

-A drop-down list that lets you bind the persistence of a dimension value to dimension values in another dimension.
+A drop-down menu that lets you bind the persistence of a dimension value to dimension values in another dimension.
 Valid options include other dimensions included in the data view.

 See [Using binding dimensions and metrics in Customer Journey Analytics](../../use-cases/data-views/binding-dimensions-metrics.md) for examples around how to effectively use binding dimensions.